 In 2017 the Global Research Network on Parliaments and People launched a new programme - Deepening Democracy - to offer grants and training to scholars and artists in Ethiopia and Myanmar to study the relationship between Parliaments and People.
-The programme, known to our grantees by its nickname P4P, is founded on the premise that national research capacity to scrutinise parliaments and wider political worlds is a vital element of democracy; without it processes of democratic accountability are impoverished.
+The programme was founded on the premise that national research capacity to scrutinise parliaments and wider political worlds is a vital element of democracy; without it processes of democratic accountability are impoverished.
 Democracy is developing (or weakening) around the world and the vernacular forms that it should take in the future should be decided through public engagement by nationals, citizens and residents in each place.
 National scholars and artists have a valuable contribution to make in deepening democracy.
+International exchange of ideas can enrich processes but only if supportive and inclusive rather than undermining and controlling.

-The response to our offer of grants to scholars in Myanmar and Ethiopia has been electric.
-We were overwhelmed by the quantity and high-standard of research proposals that we received in the year after the grant scheme was opened in 2017; the commitment and talent of women and men scholars in these two countries was demonstrated by the quality and diversity of the outputs generated by the resulting projects.
+The response to our offer of grants to scholars in Myanmar and Ethiopia exceeded our high expectations.
+We were overwhelmed by both the quantity and the high-standard of substantive ideas in the research proposals that we received in the year after the grant scheme was opened in 2017.
+The commitment and talent of women and men scholars in these two countries was demonstrated by the quality and diversity of the outputs generated by the resulting projects over the last four years.
+The quality and innovation were partly achieved by multi-disciplinarity and combining with creative industries, but also by making sure that researchers had ownership and control over their own work.

-The pervasive claims of low 'capacity' in research organisations located in the Global South, commonly made by universities and funders in Europe, are misguided.
+The perceived low 'capacity' of researchers and in research organisations located in the Global South - especially in Sub-Saharan Africa - commonly claimed by universities and funders in Europe, is misguided.
 While resources for research and higher education are unevenly distributed between and within nations, talent, skill and commitment is found everywhere in equal measure.
+At times, people in the Global South do not value their own knowledge.
 The need to democratise international research coalitions is long overdue.
-To enable other universities to learn from our experience of managing international research coalitions, offering grants and training and collaborating to influence policymakers, we offer our reflections on our experience in this briefing.
-One of our Ethiopian colleagues recommends:
+To enable other universities (especially in the UK) to learn from our experience of managing international research coalitions, offering grants and training and collaborating to influence policymakers, we offer our reflections on our experience in this briefing.